kubernetes/website/docs/tutorials/stateful-application/cassandra.md

 {% capture cleanup %}
 Deleting or scaling a StatefulSet down will not delete the volumes associated with the StatefulSet.
 This is done to ensure safety first, your data is more valuable than an auto purge of all related StatefulSet resources.

 Warning: Depending on the storage class and reclaim policy, deleting the Persistent Volume Claims may cause the associated volumes to also be deleted.
-Never assume you’ll be able to access data if its volume claims are deleted. {: .notice}
+Never assume you’ll be able to access data if its volume claims are deleted.

 * Run the following command to delete everything in a StatefulSet: